 That’s why the SNIA Cloud Storage Initiative is hosting a live webcast on September 26th, “Cloud Object Storage and the Use of Gateways.”

 Object storage is a secure, simple, scalable, and cost-effective means of managing the explosive growth of unstructured data enterprises generate every day.
-Enterprises have developed data strategies specific to the public cloud; improved data protection, long term archive, application development, DevOps, big data analytics and cognitive artificial intelligence to name a few.
+Enterprises have developed data strategies specific to the public cloud; improved data protection, long term archive, application development, DevOps, Data Science, and cognitive artificial intelligence to name a few.

 However, these same organizations have legacy applications and infrastructure that are not object storage friendly, but use file protocols like NFS and SMB.
 Gateways enable SMB and NFS data transfers to be converted to Amazon’s S3 protocol while optimizing data with deduplication, providing QoS (quality of service), and efficiencies on the data path to the cloud.